domicmeia/domicmeia.github.io/content/post/hardwaretroulbe.md

   + [Linux Boot Process](#linux-boot-process)
      + [GRUB/LILO](#grublilo)
 * [Troubleshooting](#troubleshooting)
+* [Linux Filesystem]

 ---

 # General Boot Process
 ---

-The boot process, also known a bootstrapping or booting, is the sequence of operations that a computer system perform when it is turned on or restarted.
-It is the process by which the operating system is loaded into the RAM and becomes available for user interaction.
+The boot process is the sequence of operations that a computer system perform when it is turned on or restarted.
+It is the process by which the operating system is **loaded into the RAM** and becomes available for user interaction.

 ## Power-On Self-Test(POST)

 When the computer is powered on, POST checks various hardware such as the processor, memory, storage, and IO devices to ensure they are functioning correctly.
 If any hardware issue are detected during POST, error messages may be displayed, and the boot process may halt.

 ## Initialization of BIOS and UEFI

 After POST, the computer's firmware, either BIOS or UEFI, is initialized.
 BIOS or UEFI sets up the system environmet and selects the boot device from which the OP will be loaded.

 ## Boot Device selection and Loading of Bootloader

 The BIOS or UEFI identifiels the bood device specified in its configuration such as a HDD, SSD or network boot server.
 The bootloader, which is small program stored on the boot device, is loaded into memory by the BIOS or UEFI.
 The bootloader's primary function is to locate and load the operating system kernel into memory.

 ## Operating System Kernel Initialization

 Once the bootloader has loaded the operating system kernel into memory, control is passed to the kernel.
 The kernel initializes essential system services, device drivers, and hardware interfaces required for the OS to function.
 Depending on the OS, initialization processes such as mounting file system, starting system daemons, and establishing network connection may also occur during this stage.

 ---